|← Go back||See all images|

 To call it a pier is a gross understatement.
 It was responsible for the transport of the huge proportion of iron ore from the mines in Las Sierras de Los Filabres.
 El Hornillo opened on 18th August 1903.
 See El Hornillo museum and the mines.

 The tracks were on two levels allowing ore to be stored in hoppers when there was no ship available.
 The ore could then be loaded onto trains in the tunnels once there was a ship available, which would then pass on to the pier and load the ship(s) via chutes.
-Due to a huge growth in trade, the hoopers were augmented to the point that El Hornillo could store 50,000 tonnes.
+Due to a huge growth in trade, the hoppers were augmented to the point that El Hornillo could store 50,000 tonnes of ore.

-An interesting issue that The Cable Inglés didn't suffer from was that the ships could only be loaded from the furthest third of the pier due to the lack of draught.
-This meant that only one wagon could discharge at a time, after which it would be in the way.
-This was neatly resolved by a section of track at the far end of the pier that could move horizontally, thus shuttling the empty wagon sideways.
+An interesting issue that Cable Inglés didn't suffer from was that the ships could only be loaded from the furthest third of the pier due to the lack of draught.
+This meant that only two wagons could discharge at a time per side, after which they would be in the way.
+This was neatly resolved by a section of track at the far end of the pier that could move horizontally, thus shuttling an empty wagon sideways.
 This is why a third track was added later - to return the empty wagons.